Well, they're turning this into a mockery now, ladies and gentlemen.

 All right.

-There's just too much of you know Mark that he would not carry on all of this that's being alleged.
+There's just too much of, you know, Mark, that he would not carry on all of this that's being alleged.

-It goes it goes back to this.
+And I think it goes back to this.

 It goes back, Denny Hastert is insisting they only knew about the emails, that they had no knowledge of these instant messages.